rahulmahyavanshi/FocusList/README.md

 # FocusList 📝
-### A Smart Task Manager for Android
+### A Modern Task Manager for Android

-FocusList is a modern Android task management application designed to help users organize their daily activities, manage priorities, and stay productive.
+FocusList is a modern Android task management application designed to help users organize daily activities, manage priorities, and stay productive.
-The app focuses on simplicity, clean design, and essential features, making task management easy and effective.
+The app focuses on simplicity, clean design, and essential features, making task management easy and effective for everyday use.

 ---